|

 A FIT OF PEAK |

-Of 45 major oil-producing countries around the world, roughly 25 of them are past their production peaks.
+Of the 65 largest oil producing countries in the world, 54 are past their production peaks.

 |